TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ## 2. Checks NEON/YAML Configs for Existing Classes

-This command is similar to above.
+This command is similar to the above.
 If PHPStorm or any developer renames a class, it can be missed in configs.

 ### What does it do?